7pak/Vib-Player/README.md

 # Vib-Audio Player

-Music Player is an Android application created for playing with Jetpack Compose framework and ExoPlayer.
+Audio Player created for playing with Jetpack Compose framework and ExoPlayer.

 ## Result